neonevm/neon-evm.docs/docs/developing/utilities/neonswap.md

     * What is the [Metamask](https://docs.neon-labs.org/docs/glossary#metamask).
   * The [Metamask](https://docs.neon-labs.org/docs/glossary#metamask) wallet must be installed on your device and can be accessed from the browser you are using.
   * Learn the guide [How to Connect Metamask to Solana's Network](https://docs.neon-labs.org/docs/software_manuals/how_to_guides/connect_metamask_to_solana).

+## Neon Swap overview

+  *Neon Swap is open source service forked from [Uniswap V2](https://uniswap.org/blog/uniswap-v2) and modified to work with Neon EVM.*

+  Neon Swap is an open-source [dapp](https://doc.neonlabs.org/docs/glossary#decentralized-application-dapp) whose main function is to provide the services required to deploy user Ethereum contracts on Neon EVM.
+In Ethereum, transactions, such as exchanging one token for another, require the deployment of contracts.
+These contracts operate using their specific services and cannot be deployed outside of this environment.

+  We want to demonstrate that our Neon EVM product allows you to transfer your applications from Ethereum to Solana and ensures their reliable functioning.
+The Neon Swap infrastructure provides full support for your applications on Neon EVM, as well as the swap interface on a separate server.
+No changes are required to port applications using the Neon Swap service.

+  > **[Neon Swap](https://doc.neonlabs.org/docs/glossary#neonswap)** service provides an opportunity for Ethereum developers to migrate their applications to Neon EVM without any difficulties.

 ## Steps
 The Neon Swap application allows any user to swap one token for another.
 You just need to connect your wallet to the application following the step-by-step instructions.
 Swapping tokens will be carried out automatically without sending funds to the exchange.
 There are some gas transaction fees to pay with the application.